-The Technical Design program is designed to provide skills and knowledge in a variety of computer aided design (CAD) software including CATIA version 5, Solid Works and AutoCAD.
+The Engineering Technology program is designed to provide skills and knowledge in a variety of technical design subjects, including computer aided design (CAD) software such as CATIA version 5, Solid Works and AutoCAD.
 Skills learned in this program are taught using applied methods where training is practical and hands-on.

 Need help getting started?

 Education and career facilitation is available to help you with the college and employment process.
 Contact information is on the side bar of this page.